 The LPPC Model

 Anchor & Purpose

-This page exists to present an essential tool I had worked up in two phases: (1) First, the possibility to simply live sanely with that question began during the time I was studying publications on the Perceptual Control Theory (2014).
+This page exists to present an essential tool I had worked up in two phases: (1) The possibility to simply live sanely with that question began during the time I was studying publications on the Perceptual Control Theory (2014).
 And (2) the necessary ingredient, the Hylozoic worldview, to help enhance my livelihood development (2022).
-I now utilize Lifespan Performance and Perceptual Control (LPPC) to examine how perception develops, how performance embodies it, and how research and activation maintain the loop's integrity in the real world, both contextually and circumstantially.
-It's the steering wheel you can actually grip.

-Why this page belongs to the Anchor Story: it turns a lifelong question into a method you can apply today.
-The aspiration is simple: grow consciousness without losing contact with reality; act decisively without abandoning learning.
+Note: This page belongs to the Anchor Story because it turns a lifelong question into a method you can apply today.
+The aspiration is simple: Develop higher consciousness without losing contact with reality.
+Act decisively without abandoning learning.

 Why this page lives in Part II: Motion — The Serial Student

-Part II on the homepage describes motion as rhythm, time, energy, will, and the sequence of learning.
+Part II on The Anchor Story page describes motion as rhythm, time, energy, will, and the sequence of learning.
 The example: What I call "my ten years of college with no degree period" cycling through majors, cities, and disciplines, testing programs, and discovering principles.
-That experience also contributed to the creation of the LPPC Model, which is the method that makes conflictive motion livable: it turns serial study into serial loops of development, performance, research, and activation.
-That is why this page links from the homepage (Part II) and carries its stance of: learn by moving, refine by looping.
+That experience also contributed to the creation of the LPPC Model, which is the method that makes conflictive motion livable: it turns serial study into serial loops of research, development, performance, and activation.
+That is why this page links from The Anchor Story page (Part II) and carries its stance: learn by moving, refine by looping.
 The esoteric phrase: Energy ever follows thought.

 Integrity — The Spiral and Its Four Movements

 The loop repeats in context.
 Nothing floats free of the environment; everything is retested in the actual situation, circumstance, and setting.
-That is the LPPC promise: you stay grounded while your consciousness grows when the four movements are integrally in morion: Development, Performance, Research, and Activation.
+That is the LPPC promise: When Research, Development, Performance, and Activation are in harmony, you stay grounded while your consciousness grows.

+The LPPC Model